Third N. Chandrababu Naidu ministry

-The Third N. Chandrababu Naidu ministry of the state of Andhra Pradesh was formed on 8 June 2014 headed by N. Chandrababu Naidu as the Chief Minister following the 2014 Andhra Pradesh Legislative Assembly election after the bifurcation of the United Andhra Pradesh into Andhra Pradesh and Telangana.
+The Third N. Chandrababu Naidu ministry (or also known as 26th ministry of Andhra Pradesh) of the state of Andhra Pradesh was formed on 8 June 2014 headed by N. Chandrababu Naidu as the Chief Minister following the 2014 Andhra Pradesh Legislative Assembly election.

 Background

 The State Cabinet of Andhra Pradesh was sworn in on 8 June 2014.
 A total of 26 ministers including N. Chandrababu Naidu took charge as the Chief Minister of Andhra Pradesh.

-In 2017 And 2018 Cabinet Was Reshuffled.
+In 2017 And 2018 cabinet was reshuffled.